AKA: Kingukongu no gyakushu

 © David Austin

-Filed under: Movie Reviews: Japan and DVD News and DVD News: Japan and DVD Reviews: Japan and Movie Reviews and DVD Reviews and Contributors: David and Rating: Good ★★★ and Studios: Toho Company Ltd.
+Filed under: Movie Reviews and Movie Reviews: Japan and DVD News and DVD News: Japan and DVD Reviews and DVD Reviews: Japan and Contributors: David and Rating: Good ★★★ and Studios: Toho Company Ltd.